pcklee123/AI-Nuclear-Fusion-2022/README.md

 ## Introduction
 This project aims to simulate Magnetized Liner Inertial Fusion (MagLIF).
 [Specifically, it simulates charged particles and their trajectories in B and E fields.]
-Todo
-- Setup particles for MagLIF
-    - Two sets of plasmas
-        - 1. Low density plasma cylinder
-        - 2. High density thin cylindrical shell around plasma cylinder.
-- Setup external fields.
-    - Electric field along the cylinder.
-- add in "artificial viscosity" to simulate energy loss/gain F=q(E+vxB)+rv where r is negative when there is energy loss and positive when there is energy gain

 ## Getting Started
 ### Prerequisites